 The independence of the Review Team from the project is key to delivering objective, high quality reviews and reports.
 Review Teams generally consist of four people including a mix of private and public sector employees.

 Stakeholders include members of the project or program team, governance groups, steering committees, approval agencies and external stakeholders with an interest in the project.
 Stakeholders are agreed between the SRO and Review Team during the Planning Session.
 Meetings are confidential and non-attributable, conducted as a discussion and not an “interrogation”.
 No preparation is expected.
 The focus of the meeting typically explores project or program deliverables, aims and objectives, schedules, funding, policies, risks and communication.

-The Gateway Unit is in the Portfolio, Program and Project Management Office (3PMO) within the Department of Planning, Transport and Infrastructure.
+The Gateway Unit is in the Portfolio, Program and Project Management Office (3PMO) within the Department of Infrastructure and Transport.
 The unit works with the SRO to meet the needs of the project, coordinates the reviews, sources Review Teams and provides a conduit between the project and the Review Team during the course of the Review.